280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver), [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file), and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
 - eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured and are a great resource
 - A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file) as an alternative to badjeff's driver.
-- [Petejohanson's individual work](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) is also included in the build to allow mouse keys to function.
-This will be used until the main ZMK repo merges it.
+- Pete Johanson (creator and lead of the ZMK firmware) developed a feature ([pointers-move-scroll](https://github.com/zmkfirmware/zmk/pull/2027)) that allows mouse keys to move and scroll.
+A successor feature ([pointers-with-input-processors](https://github.com/zmkfirmware/zmk/pull/2477)) was then developed that allows more flexibility.
+This feature is what will eventually be merged into the main ZMK branch, and it's what is used by this repo to build the firmware.
+Although it's not guranteed to be stable, it hasn't caused any noticible issues.
+That being said, if you'd prefer to use pointers-move-scroll which is in a stable state, you can update the west.yaml and adapt the config files accordingly.

 ## Flashing the Firmware